-Therefore, the prohibition of anticompetitive agreements may not apply to the following types of agreement:3

-- horizontal agreements between "sister" undertakings that belong to one and the same parent company that has decisive influence over their economic behavior such that the undertakings have no real freedom to determine their course of action on the market, even if they are both active in the same product and geographic markets; - vertical agreements between "parent" and "subsidiary" where there are enforceable agreements that restrict the autonomy of the subsidiary and allow the parent to take significant influence over its economic conduct4; and
+Therefore, the prohibition of anti-competitive agreements may not apply to the following types of agreement:4 horizontal agreements between "sister" undertakings that belong to one and the same parent company that has decisive influence over their economic behavior such that the undertakings have no real freedom to determine their course of action on the market, even if they are both active in the same product and geographic markets;

-2 Note that the Authority will generally consider vertical agreements not anti-competitive unless a specific investigation shows that they lead to prevention or substantial lessening of competition.
+Note that the Authority will generally consider vertical agreements not anti-competitive unless a specific investigation shows that they lead to prevention or substantial lessening of competition.
 More details are provided in Section 2.3.2.

-3 Full functioning Joint Ventures will be considered as part of the merger regulation in Section 4.
+4 Full functioning Joint Ventures will be considered as part of the merger regulation in Section 4.

-4 See, for example, judgments within European Law in Case C-73/95 Viho Europe v.
-Commission [1996] ECR I-5457 and Case 30/87 Bodson [1988] ECR 2479.
-The concept of single economic entity means that Authority can take action against the parent of a vertical "agency" agreements where an "agent" is an entity who does not bear any, or bears only insignificant risks related to contracted economic activity, i.e. under the agreement, the principal bears the financial and commercial risks.
+- vertical agreements between "parent" and "subsidiary" where there are enforceable agreements that restrict the autonomy of the subsidiary and allow the parent to take significant influence over its economic conduct;5 and - vertical "agency" agreements where an "agent" is an entity who does not bear any, or bears only insignificant risks related to contracted economic activity, i.e. under the agreement, the principal bears the financial and commercial risks.6